GEWIS/actions/README.md

 > All inputs for the workflows should be provided as strings.
 However, sometimes a certain structure is expected.
 These are noted in the "Options" columns.

 ## Lint and build
 Workflow for linting, formatting, testing and building projects.
-Can be used for both `npm` and `yarn`.
+Implemented for both `npm/yarn` and `golang`.

 ```yaml
 jobs: